grantmcdermott/etwfe/README.md

     a Mac.
 Linux users should be good to go without any other requirements.

-[^2]: Note that the `gref` argument will be unnecessary in most cases.
+[^2]: See the `?etwfe` helpfile for information about other function
-    But we invoke it explicitly for this example, since the “never treated” group in the `mpdta` dataset takes on an unusual value (here: 0).
-See the `?etwfe` helpfile for information about other function arguments that can be used to further customize the underlying estimation.
+    arguments that can be used to customize the underlying estimation.